FNALLPC/lpc-scripts/README.md

     The symptom of this will be that subsequent host commands hang, and pressing ctrl+C will give the error message "Interrupted system call".
     It is necessary to exit and reenter the container (in order to create a new pipe) if this occurs.
     To avoid this, chain multiple commands using logical operators (`&&` or `||`), or surround all the commands in `()` (thereby running them in a subshell).
-* CMS connect support is planned, but has not been tested yet.

 ## `bind_condor.sh`